Music Therapy Career – A Day in the Life of a Music Therapist

 “Love what you do and be passionate about helping others,” Jonas emphasized.
 “Position openings in this healthcare career may not always come quickly, but don’t give up.
 Always be willing to discuss the benefits of music therapy by speaking at local groups!”

 Mid-day, Jonas hosts another music therapy group for individuals with Parkinson’s Disease.
-During these sessions, she uses vocal exercises to strengthen the voices of these patients.
+During these sessions, she uses vocal exercises to strengthen the voices of these clients.
 This session further involves leading in song, and accompanying her participants on either the piano or guitar.

 “One must have musical skills to become a Music Therapist,” Jonas stressed.
 “You must become versatile in playing instruments like keyboard and guitar.
 Singing is also something you do with almost every client, so you must be comfortable singing in front of others.”

 Wrapping up her sessions for the day, Jonas will lastly make a visit to a nursing home where she holds private sessions with a client.
-More specifically, she works with a dementia patient who has always had a love for music, and whose family requested that Jonas visit and sing.
+More specifically, she works with a client with dementia who has always had a love for music, and whose family requested that Jonas visit and sing.

 “I could write a story for every time I sing at the nursing home; a story of how I touched some dear senior’s life by the simple singing of a favorite song,” Jonas writes in her publication, Touching Lives, One Song at a Time, which profiles her moving experiences as a Music Therapist.
 “Seeing their eyes light up with the recognition of a past memory is a delight I receive each time I go.”